Yelp/tlspretense-service/README.md

 6. Repeat until all tests are exhausted
 7. Once all tests have been exhausted, the container will print a report to console and terminate.
 Read the report printed by the container for which tests passed and failed, with a brief summary detailing the expected responses from your client.

+The final test results are in the same order as when your tests are run.
+This is useful if your alias and description fields truncate like the above examples.
+You can also find the tests and test order in the above-linked configuration file.

+Note also that unless you host tlspretense-service on the same machine as your service, you may need to make DNS changes for the Baseline test to pass.
+This is expected.
+See [Issue #3](https://github.com/Yelp/tlspretense-service/issues/3).

 To rerun all tests, simply issue make again.
 If you change any variables, be sure to issue a make clean beforehand, so the Docker container is rebuilt accordingly.